Larry Winters: Tri-State Wrestling Alliance (1990–1992)

-Eastern Championship Wrestling (1992-1993)
+Eastern Championship Wrestling (1992–1993)

 Days after Goodhart announced the close of the Tri-State Wrestling Alliance, Winters met with Steve Truitt, Bob Artese and Tod Gordon at Gordon's Philadelphia office.
 They decided to continue promoting events without Goodhart and began organizing the future Eastern Championship Wrestling.
 Winters accepted the position of its first booker.
 While head instructor of Goodhart's wrestling school, Winters had trained several future ECW stars such as Don E. Allen, Glen Osbourne and The Sandman.

 Though he proved competent in the role, creative differences between Winters' traditional booking style and Gordon's more radical approach led to his eventual replacement by Eddie Gilbert, who had the necessary contacts and experience needed by the young promotion.
 In a 2003 shoot interview, Gordon claimed he was upset with a racial-based angle which occurred during the main event of ECW's first show at Philadelphia's Original Sports Bar.
 Winters and Johnny Hotbody fought D. C. Drake & J. T. Smith to a double disqualification.
 Originally, they were supposed to spraypaint JT Smith white and D. C. Drake black.
 Instead, the two left the black paint in the locker room and only painted Smith white.
 Upset that he was "worked by the boys", Gordon took over as booker until bringing in Eddie Gilbert later that year.
+The book Hardcore History: The Extremely Unauthorized Story of ECW notes that in this capacity, Winters was “perfectly competent but his old-school attitude contrasted sharply with [owner Tod] Gordon’s radical ideas.”

 At ECW's second-ever event, once again at the Original Sports Bar, D. C. Drake and J. T. Smith defeated Winters and Hotbody a month after their last match on March 24, 1992.
 Over the next few weeks, Winters won victories over Steve Richards, Derrick Domino Max Thrasher and King Kaluha.
 On June 23, Winters lost an intergender handicap match with Tony Stetson and Vivacious Veronica against Johnny Hotbody, former students Don E. Allen and The Sandman, and Peaches.
 Winters lost to The Sandman in a single match on July 14.
 The following night, he and Johnny Hotbody co-won a battle royal and later fought each other to a double disqualification.
 On August 11, Winters lost to Hotbody in a tournament final to crown the first ECW Television Champion.
 Hotbody broke his ankle during the match and the title was vacated afterwards.
 A month later, Winters was featured in Wrestling Superstars.